Film & TV

 produces documentaries for theatre and television, documentary and drama series for television and projects for third parties.
 The subjects of our productions vary from members of The Dutch Royal Family to the first generation of transsexuals, portraits of well-known Dutch artists, the lives of anxiety patients or discovering the myths and mysteries of Central and Eastern Europe.
 The productions made by De Familie Film & TV deal with hope, desire and ordinary people.
 Observation and everyday life are keywords in our productions.

-De Familie was founded in 2003 by director/producer Michiel van Erp and producer/researcher Monique Busman.
-Under their leadership, and in collaboration with several Dutch broadcasters, De Familie produced the documentaries Fear (Angst), A Funfair Behind the Dikes (Pretpark Nederland), Man Alone (Moederziel), With Love for Him (Liefde voor de Heer), Stuck (File), Sylvia Kristel, Naked (Sylvia Kristel, Naakt), Erwin Olaf: On Beauty and Fall, Beatrix, I am a Woman Now, C.K. among many other productions.
+De Familie Film & TV was founded in 2004 by director/producer Michiel van Erp and producer/researcher Monique Busman.
+Under their leadership, and in collaboration with several Dutch broadcasters, De Familie Film & TV produced the documentaries Fear (Angst), A Funfair Behind the Dikes (Pretpark Nederland), Man Alone (Moederziel), With Love for Him (Liefde voor de Heer), Stuck (File), Sylvia Kristel, Naked (Sylvia Kristel, Naakt), Erwin Olaf: On Beauty and Fall, Beatrix, I am a Woman Now, C.K, I love Venice.